-They are mostly based on my hobbies.
-I enjoy them.
+They are largely based on my hobbies.

-Usually all necessary equipment is provided.
+All necessary equipment is provided.

 Wild-food Foraging at certain times of year (spring/autumn).